PRISON: Unmasking the Criminal Potential of Large Language Models: Experiment Results

-We conducted this experiment on the three LLMs with the lowest overall crime detection performance: Gemini-1.5-Flash, Gemini-2.0-Flash, and GPT-3.5-Turbo, aiming to assess whether persona conditioning with prior criminal experience can improve their detection accuracy under limited-information settings.
-Our results shown in Table~\ref{tab:persona}.
+\paragraph{Detail Results.} We conducted this experiment on the three LLMs with the lowest overall crime detection performance: Claude-3.7-Sonnet, Gemini-1.5-Flash, and GPT-3.5-Turbo, aiming to assess whether persona conditioning with prior criminal experience can improve their detection accuracy under limited-information settings.
+Our results are shown in Table~\ref{tab:persona}.